-Goldman Sachs downgraded NIO stock (NYSE:NIO) on July 17, leading the stock to fall by 14%.
-However, the stock recovered quickly thereafter.
-Let’s look at how it managed that recovery.
+Goldman Sachs downgraded NIO stock on July 17, which caused the stock to fall by 14 percent.
+However, the stock recovered quickly.

 NIO bounced back after Goldman Sachs downgrade

-As I’ve written, the decline in NIO after the downgrade may have been exaggerated, though some may have been overdue.
-After falling 14% on July 17, NIO stock surged by 15.6% on July 20.
-As this climb didn’t accompany any company-specific or macroeconomic news, it seems investors shrugged off the downgrade news to continue with the rally.
+The decline in NIO after the downgrade may have been exaggerated, although some may have been overdue.
+After falling 14 percent on July 17, NIO stock surged by 15.6 percent on July 20.
+Since this climb did not accompany any company-specific or macroeconomic news, it seems investors shrugged off the downgrade news to continue with the rally.

 Electric vehicle stocks on the run

-EV (electric vehicle) stocks Tesla (NASDAQ:TSLA) and Workhorse (NASDAQ:WKHS) also saw positive momentum yesterday.
-However, Nikola (NASDAQ:NKLA) fell significantly after the company filed to sell 24 million shares.
+EV (electric vehicle) stocks Tesla and Workhorse also saw positive momentum yesterday.
+However, Nikola fell significantly after the company filed to sell 24 million shares.

 Wall Street ratings lag stock price movements